Note

 Developers can choose to inherit from either of these base classes based on their needs.

-We summarize the agent under agentscope.agent
+We summarize the agent under agentscope.agent module as follows:

 Class |